vexus2/bridgefy-ios-developer/README.md

 ## Manual setup

-Download the file `BFTransmitter.framework`, open your project and drag the file and drop it in the "Embedded Binaries" section of your project as shown in the following picture:
+Download the official version of `BFTransmitter.framework` [here][BRIDGEFY_DIST], open your project and drag the file and drop it in the "Embedded Binaries" section of your project as shown in the following picture:
 ![Framework file](img/addframework.png)
 Select the option "Copy items if needed" and you will be able to use the framework.